-If My House Caught Fire, I'd Save My 200 Soccer Jerseys First: Football Fan
+If My House Caught Fire, I'd Save My 200 Football Jerseys First

 Yes, you read that right.
 I own over 200 football jerseys from various teams and leagues, and while I have other prized possessions, I can’t imagine what would happen if I were to lose this collection.